project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/server_installation.md

 **Note:** Choose one docker swarm manager VM as the installation server and execute the following steps from that server.
 If you are installing Sunbird on two servers, execute the steps from the app server.

-1.Install git using `apt-get update -y && apt-get install git -y `
+1.Install git using `sudo apt-get update -y && sudo apt-get install git -y `

 2.Run `git clone https://github.com/project-sunbird/sunbird-devops.git`